 However, there is some evidence behind this claim.

-One study examined the effects of applying coconut, sunflower or mineral oil to hair before or after washing (4).
+One older study published in 2003 examined the effects of applying coconut, sunflower, or mineral oil to hair before or after washing (

 To see which oil was best for protecting hair health, the researchers measured the amount of protein the hair lost after each of these treatments.

 They found that coconut oil was better at preventing protein loss than both the mineral and sunflower oils when applied either before or after the hair was washed.